Getting Started

 Custom hosting

-A "Custom host" is a process or library that wraps the NServiceBus library to take partial control of configuration, startup and shutdown.
+A "Custom host" is a process or library that wraps the NServiceBus library to control configuration, startup, and shutdown partially.
 This host exposes extension points for common activities and uses conventions and/or sensible defaults for many other configuration options.

 ILMerging NServiceBus assemblies